aiai97/random_notes/README.md

 He always told me to make some friends in real life but I don't trust people at most times.I am a home person.
 I feel regretful because when I was bad in programming,I can amend my knowledge network again and again while I cannot amend someone's broken heart.
-I do learn a profound lesson that is,emmmm,bf or husband is much much important than learning coding although I keep coding every day.
+I do learn a profound lesson that is,emmmm,bf or husband is much much more important than learning coding although I keep coding every day.